 Our lessees depend upon railroads, barges, trucks and beltlines to deliver minerals to their customers.
 Disruption of those transportation services due to weather-related problems, mechanical difficulties, strikes, lockouts, bottlenecks and/or other events could temporarily impair the ability of our lessees to supply coal to their customers and/or increase their costs.
 Many of our lessees are currently experiencing transportation-related issues due in particular to decreased availability and reliability of rail services and port congestion.
-Our lessees' transportation providers may face difficulties in the future that would impair the ability of our lessees to supply minerals to their customers, resulting in decreased royalty revenues to us.
+Our lessees' transportation providers may face difficulties in the future that would impair the ability of our lessees to supply indecreased royalty revenues to us.

-In addition, Ciner Wyoming transports its soda ash by rail or truck and ocean vessel.
+In addition, Sisecam Wyoming transports its soda ash by rail or truck and ocean vessel.
 As a result, its business and financial results are sensitive to increases in rail freight, trucking and ocean vessel rates.
-Increases in transportation costs, including increases resulting from emission control requirements, port taxes and fluctuations in the price of fuel, could make soda ash a less competitive product for glass manufacturers when compared to glass substitutes or recycled glass, or could make Ciner Wyoming's soda ash less competitive than soda ash produced by competitors that have other means of transportation or are located closer to their customers.
-Ciner Wyoming may be unable to pass on its freight and other transportation costs in full because market prices for soda ash are generally determined by supply and demand forces.
-In addition, rail operations are subject to various risks that may result in a delay or lack of service at Ciner Wyoming's facility, and alternative methods of transportation are impracticable or cost prohibitive.
-For the year ended December 31, 2019, Ciner Wyoming shipped approximately 96.9% of its soda ash from the Green River facility on a single rail line owned and controlled by Union Pacific.
-Ciner Wyoming's current transportation contract with Union Pacific expires on December 31, 2021.
-There can be no assurance that this contract will be renewed on terms favorable to Ciner Wyoming or at all.
-Any substantial interruption in or increased costs related to the transportation of Ciner Wyoming's soda ash or the failure to renew the rail contract on favorable terms could have a material adverse effect on our financial condition and results of operations.
+Increases in transportation costs, including increases resulting from emission control requirements, port taxes and fluctuations in the price of fuel, could make soda ash a less competitive product for glass manufacturers when compared to glass substitutes or recycled glass, or could make Sisecam Wyoming's soda ash less competitive than soda ash produced by competitors that have other means of transportation or are located closer to their customers.
+Sisecam Wyoming may be unable to pass on its freight and other transportation costs in full because market prices for soda ash are generally determined by supply and demand forces.
+In addition, rail operations are subject to various risks that may result in a delay or lack of service at Sisecam Wyoming's facility, and alternative methods of transportation are impracticable or cost prohibitive.
+For the year ended December 31, 2021, Sisecam Wyoming shipped over 90% of its soda ash from the Green River facility on a single rail line owned and controlled by Union Pacific.
+Any substantial interruption in or increased costs related to the transportation of Sisecam Wyoming's soda ash or the failure to renew the rail contract on favorable terms could have a material adverse effect on our financial condition and results of operations.